fstarnaud/ozp-documentation-wiki/Iteration-15.md

 *

 **UI/UX -**
-* Package Piwik Theme for AML Metrics and work with Greg for initial implementation
-* Continue refining Bootstrap as it is integrated
+* Continue refining Bootstrap / Piwik as it is integrated
 * Roadblocks:
   * Waiting on research
   * Waiting on global toolbar integration